Abivarthan/weather-app/README.md

 ```

 🙌 Author
-Made with ☁️ by Abivarthan Annadurai
+Made with ☁️ by Abivarthan